Photos by Evan Krape April 26, 2019

 “Our main goal is to get them to see that what we discussed and talked about in the classroom, actually does happen outside in the real world,” Hazewski said.
 “Some people won’t understand the concepts until they are actually seeing it happen.
 I think that, just in itself, makes the field trip invaluable.”

 In various ways, UD tries to make experiential learning part of every student’s time at the University.
-The introductory class called Geology 105 and the corresponding lab, Geology 115, are vivid examples.
+The introductory class called "Geological Hazards and Their Human Impact" (GEOL 105 and the corresponding lab, GEOL 115), are vivid examples.
 The lecture covers basic information about a wide variety of topics including volcanoes, plate tectonics and earthquakes.
 The lab work is closer to campus in Newark, but it is no less real.

 Jake Ciancio, a first-year student studying finance and economics, said he signed up for the class because learning about hurricanes and tsunamis sounded interesting.
 He enjoyed seeing how what they learned in lecture applied to real life during the hike.

 “It was pretty cool looking down and understanding how that valley was made,” Ciancio said during the hike in White Clay Creek State Park.
 “It was also pretty cool when we got to the end and got to see the dam and the water.
 It was definitely worth the walk.”

 Most of the students that take this class are not geology majors.
 The lecture and lab satisfy UD’s breadth requirements which state all students must take a total of 10 credits from a select group of mathematics, natural sciences and technology courses including one of the associated labs.

 During the 2018-19 school year, 739 students took the class, according to UD’s Office of the Registrar, while almost 600 students took the corresponding lab.